Attacker Behaviour Profiling using Stochastic Ensemble of Hidden Markov Models: Experiments and Discussion

 \subsection{Quantitative Results}

 Selecting the optimum value of $K$ is a tradeoff between error rate and computational requirements.
 Increasing the value of $K$ reduces the error rate.
-Figure 8 shows a plot of error rate vs number of models in FHMM.
+Figure~\ref{fig:fig5} shows a plot of error rate vs number of models in FHMM.

 As evident, there is a significant reduction in error due to adding learners to the fusion.
 For our dataset, much of the reduction appears after 20-25 classifiers.
 One reason for this is the diverse set of features learnt by HMMs - 23, 24 and 25.
-This is evident from the correlation between the predictions of individual HMMs as shown in figure 6.
+This is evident from the correlation between the predictions of individual HMMs as shown in Figure~\ref{fig:fig8}.

 After 35-40 models, the error reduction for FHMM appears to have nearly reached a plateau.
 So, we primarily focus on the performance of FHMM for $K$ = 38.
-Table II shows the prediction accuracy attained by FHMM with $K$ = 25 and $K$ = 38 along with that of other sequence models such as Markov chain, single HMM and LSTM.
+Table~\ref{tab:tab2} shows the prediction accuracy attained by FHMM with $K$ = 25 and $K$ = 38 along with that of other sequence models such as Markov chain, single HMM and LSTM.
 Depending on how the HMMs in FHMM are trained, the training time differs.
 As the training of individual HMM is independent of other HMMs, this allows parallel training with faster training times compared to sequential training pipeline.

 One obvious conclusion drawn from the results is that the reduction in error rate provided by FHMM is very large as compared to that of a single learner.
 Additionally, FHMM has a better generalization ability than single models which may be attributed to the following reasons.
 The training data contains considerably diverse information and it becomes difficult for a single learner to learn a generalized joint probability distribution over the data.
 Thus, we use many learners which perform well on parts of data.
 These learners may learn different distributions over the data and combining them is a convenient choice.
+Experimentally Table~\ref{tab:tab3} illustrates this result, where accuracy of each state as predicted by HMM trained on different lengths is compared with FHMM.
 Training many learners also circumvents the imperfect search process of HMM.
 In HMM, we assume some prior knowledge about the learning process and the model structure and the desired complex input-output mapping may not be present in the hypothesis space being searched by the learning algorithm.
 In such cases, exploiting multiple learners provides a better estimate.